Mount Lassen as seen from the south side near the visitors center.

 The south entrance visitors center at Lassen Volcanic National Park.

-I keep having to tell myself that I am not a current events reporter, but rather I am trying to be a storyteller.
-The sequence isn’t as important for storytellers.
+I keep telling myself that I am not a current events reporter, but I am trying to be a storyteller.
+The sequence isn’t as crucial for storytellers.
 I hope this doesn’t sound like an excuse.

 Near the south entrance to Lassen National Park.